IstaqueF/SQL-DataCleaning-NashvilleHousePrice/README.md

 #1 changed data type of the column to make it consistent

-#2 Update database with new data type
+#2 Updated database with new data type

-#3 Find the NULL values in specific columns and populating them using SELF JOIN
+#3 Found the NULL values in specific columns and populated them using SELF JOIN

-#4 breaking out the long string (Address) and assign the separate values in new columns
+#4 broke out the long string (Address) and assigned the separate values in new columns

-#5 Update the database with these newly created columns
+#5 Updated the database with these newly created columns

 #6 Changed datatype of specific column from bit to nvarchar and assigned values of "Yes" and "No" in place of 0 and 1.